MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_TimeSplitMeasurements** - A string value logging the time duration spent in some function calls, in a format with function tag, start timestamp and duration.

+#### Office.Android.DocsUI.PaywallControl.SkuChooserToggled

+Usage telemetry to view how many times user switches between different SKUs before attempting a purchase.
+Used to understand usage of the SKU chooser and optimize the in app purchase experience in future versions.

+The following fields are collected:

+- **EventDate** – Timestamp of the event occurence

+- **SessionID** – GUID to connect events by session

 #### Office_Android_EarlyTelemetry_ExpansionFilesAvailability

 We are enabling Android Package Kit (APK) expansion files for the Office mobile app.
 APK Expansion files are supplementary resource files that Android app developers can publish along with their app.
 To understand the reliability of the expansion files, we log a flag indicating whether expansion files are available or not at every boot.